lwasser/lwasser.github.io/_posts/2022-12-15-path-to-open-education.md

 greater good of helping other people.
 And that greater good is a noble thing to think about.

-But while open education as a buzz word is shiny and new today to many, it's not actually a new concept at all.
-In fact institutions and people have been publishing resources online that others can use to learn for decades.
+But while open education is a shiny, new buzz word to many, it's not actually been around for a while.
+In fact institutions and people have been publishing high-quality learning resources online for decades.

 Including me.

-Below, i'll discuss my career evolution as it evolved to use open education resources as a core tool to support communities.
-Specifically communities in the earth and environmental sciences.
+Below, i'll discuss how I discovered the value of open education as a core tool to both support communities and democratize access to education.
+I'll focus specifically on communities in the earth and environmental sciences; as it's the community that I know best.

 ## Open education is not new, but it's a new-ish buzz word today (2022)
 In the same way that data science isn’t new, open education is not new.
 I